C0gzy/OpenGrammer/REACT.md

 ## Notes

 - Make sure to import the CSS: `import 'opengrammer/styles'`
-- For contenteditable elements, use `setupContentEditable` for the best experience
+- For contenteditable elements, use `GrammerCheckContent` for the best experience
 - The function handles cursor position preservation automatically
 - Clean up on component unmount to prevent memory leaks
-- Tooltips work automatically after calling `initTooltips` or using `setupContentEditable`
+- Tooltips work automatically after calling `initTooltips` or using `GrammerCheckContent`
 - Enable `debug: true` during development to troubleshoot issues